Wednesday, March 30, 2011

 We don’t fish but this looks like a very good place for wheelchair users to fish.
 The channel of the pass has concrete or metal walls and the water is about five feet deep.Most spots along the pass don’t have railings and it’s possible to get close to the water.
 Rollover Pass and Gilchrist

 Access is a little difficult.
-Most people in wheelchairs will need some help holding doors opened and getting over the thresholds which are metal and higher than normal.
+Most people in wheelchairs will need some help with doors and getting over the thresholds which are metal and higher than normal.
 Everything inside is accessible except for a display with story boards that have to be turned and may be out of reach.

 Monday, March 21, 2011

-Free camping doesn’t get any better than this-quiet ,scenic ,beach front property.
+Free camping - NO LONGER FREE - doesn’t get any better than this - quiet, scenic, beach front property.
 Sea Rim State Park which has been battered by multiple hurricanes.
 Everything has been washed away except some of the roads and parking lots where camping is permitted.
 Camping is also permitted on the beach.

 Texas Highway 87 used to run from Port Arthur to Galveston but because of storm damage it’s closed right after the second park entrance.
 The park website lists a fee but there isn’t a charge now.Sea Rim Park